New for summer 2020 we have a developed a water safety campaign working with family members who have lost loved ones to accidental drowning.

 Children should always go to the beach with an adult.
 An adult can point out dangers or help if somebody gets into trouble.

 What should I do if I spot an emergency?

 If you see someone in difficulty in the water, tell somebody, preferably a lifeguard if there is one nearby.
-Alternatively use your mobile or go to the nearest telephone and dial 999, ask for the Police at inland water sites and the Coastguard at the beach.
+Alternatively use your mobile or go to the nearest telephone and dial 999, ask for the Fire Service at inland water sites and the Coastguard at the beach.

 For more information about water safety visit The Royal Society for the Prevention of Accidents' website at http://www.rospa.com/.